 In the U.S. the 3GB RAM and 32GB storage version of the Moto G6 costs $250, and in the U.K. it’s 220 British pounds.
 In the U.K., through an offer with Amazon, you can buy a 4GB RAM and 64GB storage version of the Moto G6 for 240 British pounds, which is good value considering the amount of extra storage.
 The Moto G6 does have space for a MicroSD card in its hybrid SIM tray.

-The phone is out in May and sold online and through carriers in the U.S. and in the U.K. The warranty period in the U.S. is 12 months, but 24 months in the U.K., but it doesn’t cover normal wear-and-tear, including the battery.
+The phone is available now and sold online and through carriers in the U.S. and in the U.K. In the U.S., Verizon is offering the phone online and in stores for $10 a month, paid over two years.
+The warranty period in the U.S. is 12 months, but 24 months in the U.K., but it doesn’t cover normal wear-and-tear, including the battery.
 Motorola will either repair, replace, or refund you in the event of a claim, depending on the situation.

 The Moto G6 defines what a good value smartphone should be like by including all the features and design flourishes you want, without an off-putting price tag.
 Software isn’t its strong point, and the battery isn’t large enough; but it’s great for casual and first-time smartphone owners.

 When the original Moto G was released, it faced almost no meaningful competition.
 The Moto G6 doesn’t enjoy such uniqueness, and if you’ve got less than $300 to spend on a phone, there are multiple choices.